caspercommunityio/blockchain-authenticator-app/README.md

 You can set the passphrase manually or generate a new one.

 You dont have to memorize your passphrase.
-You just have to use the Backup functionnality.
+You just have to use the Backup functionality.

 ### How to backup your data